Getting Started

 ODP-114-699_backtrack_decompacted.txt

-Import into your own script¶
+Import into your own script

-An alternative to running a built-in script is to write your own script (using a text editor) that imports pybacktrack
+An alternative to running a built-in script is to write your own script (using a text editor) that imports pybacktrack and

 calls its functions.
 You might do this if you want to combine pyBacktrack functionality with other research functionality into a single script.